cyril/r_spec-clone.rb/README.md

 * Expectations cannot be added inside a `before` block.
 * [Arbitrary helper methods](https://relishapp.com/rspec/rspec-core/v/3-10/docs/helper-methods/arbitrary-helper-methods) are not exposed to examples.
 * The `let` method defines a helper method rather than a memoized helper method.
+* The one-liner `is_expected` syntax also works with block expectations.

 ## Important ⚠️